Implement mobile and browser apps

 Copy or download the client credentials, they cannot be revealed after creation for security reasons.

-If we don't want to force the customer to immediately log in upon opening the app, we need to utilize the API without using the OAuth password flow.
+If we don't want to force the customer to log in when opening the app, we must use the API without the OAuth password flow.
 We use the OAuth client we just created to get a regular token with the three scopes we need.
+For the full token request format and parameters, see Client credentials flow.

 The response contains the token in the field access_token: